wangchen-ca/my-react-fetch/README.md

-# My sameple React application - my-react-fetch
+# My sample React application - my-react-fetch

-Review codes with comments to understand concepts:
+Review codes with comments to understand React concepts:

 - Technical points: useEffect ( fetch data from a remote url ).
-- There are 2 implementions: useState and  useReducer.
-Find then the commit history.
+- There are 3 style changes for the implementation.
+They can be found over the commit history:
+    - useState + useEffect,
+    - useState -> useReducer.
+    - class components -> functional components.

-### The application is created  by  create-react-app
+# The application is created  by  create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).